CoFH/cofh.github.io/docs/cofh-world/world-generator-configuration/feature-format/index.md

 ### Feature type configuration
 A feature type configuration specifies and configures the type of feature to generate.
 It is an object with the following values.
+The used [feature type](/docs/cofh-world/world-generator-configuration/feature-types/) may require additional values to be added.

 <div class="uk-overflow-container">
     <table class="uk-table uk-table-striped uk-text-small">